Do you know which procedure to pick when it comes to Vanquish vs. Coolsculpting?

 But since Vanquish can treat a large area at once, the end result is usually smoother and more consistent.
 Between sessions of Coolsculpting, the treatment area may be uneven or even lumpy.

 In addition, the heat produced by the BTL Vanquish procedure has a skin-tightening effect.
 So while killing your fat cells, it can leave your skin with a more youthful appearance as well.

 BTL Vanquish does not have many side effects.
 There is no downtime, so you can get back to your daily routine immediately following the procedure.

-The only real side effect with Vanquish is some redness immediately following treatment, and some sweating during the procedure.
+The only real side effect of Vanquish is some redness immediately following treatment and some sweating during the procedure.
 But this is very fixable by simply repositioning the device.

 When Dr. Wall administers BTL Vanquish, his patients also receive a safety cord.
 This way, if you experience any excessive discomfort, you can use this cord to turn the device off.

 In contrast, there are a few side effects of Coolsculpting.